dymaptic/GeoBlazor/src/dymaptic.GeoBlazor.Core/ReadMe.md

    ```

 7. Create a new Razor Component in the `Pages` folder, or just use `Index.razor`.
 Add a `MapView`.
 Give it basic

-8. Create a new Razor Component in the `Pages` folder, or just use `Index.razor`.
-Add a `MapView`.
-Give it basic
    parameters to ensure that it can render.

    ```html